* Kerry says any North Korea missile launch a “huge mistake”

 North Korean state television showed footage of newscasts from other countries depicting the trajectory a North Korean missile launch might take.

-Hours before Kerry’s arrival, a U.S. lawmaker on Thursday quoted a report by the U.S. Defence Intelligence Agency, one of the 17 bodies that make up the U.S. intelligence community, as saying it had “moderate confidence” North Korea had developed a nuclear bomb that could be fitted on a ballistic missile.
+Hours before Kerry’s arrival, a U.S. lawmaker quoted a report by the U.S. Defense Intelligence Agency, one of the 17 bodies that make up the U.S. intelligence community, as saying it had “moderate confidence” that North Korea had developed a nuclear bomb that could be fitted on a ballistic missile.

-Kerry poured cold water on the report and said it was “inaccurate to suggest that the DPRK has fully tested, developed capabilities” as set down in the document.
+But Kerry poured cold water on the report said it was “inaccurate to suggest that the DPRK has fully tested, developed capabilities” as set down in the document.

 South Korean President Park Geun-hye, meeting officials from her ruling Saenuri Party before her talks with Kerry, struck a conciliatory note by suggesting Seoul should at least listen to what North Korea had to say.

-Additional reporting by Ju-min Park in SEOUL, Sui-Lee Wee in BEIJING, John Ruwitch in SHANGHAI, and Patricia Zengerle, Mark Hosenball and Jeff Mason in WASHINGTON; Writing by Ronald Popeski and Arshad Mohammed; Editing by Will Dunham
+The president was referring to North Korea’s closure this week of the jointly run Kaesong industrial park, with the loss of 53,000 jobs.
+(Additional reporting by Ju-min Park in SEOUL, Sui-Lee Wee in BEIJING, John Ruwitch in SHANGHAI, and Patricia Zengerle, Mark Hosenball and Jeff Mason in WASHINGTON; Writing by Ronald Popeski; Editing by Nick Macfie)